Abiu

 Perennial

 Abiu is the sapote with latex attitude and caramel-vanilla pulp if you wait like an adult — peel carefully or the skin tannins make your mouth write letters of complaint.
-Tropical lowland vibes; subtropical and tropical Americas is mostly fantasy outside greenhouse aristocrats and the warmest coastal 10b delusions. ☀️💧 Sun and Water Requirements: - Full sun once established; young trees appreciate partial shade in brutal heat. - Deep, fertile, well-drained soil with steady moisture in growth periods. - Wind-sensitive when young — stake and mulch, skip the heroics. ✂️ Methods to Propagate: - Seeds: fresh seed, variable juvenility and quality — backyard roulette. - Grafting superior selections onto seedling rootstocks for fruit sanity.
+Tropical lowland vibes; subtropical and tropical Americas is mostly fantasy outside greenhouse aristocrats and the warmest coastal 10b delusions.
+Full sun once established; young trees appreciate partial shade in brutal heat.
+Deep, fertile, well-drained soil with steady moisture in growth periods.
+Wind-sensitive when young — stake and mulch, skip the heroics.
+Seeds: fresh seed, variable juvenility and quality — backyard roulette.
+Grafting superior selections onto seedling rootstocks for fruit sanity.
+Abiu: pick when color, aroma, and a gentle yield to pressure agree for that species -- impatient fruit keeps starch, latex, or both.
+Clip clusters with clean tools; shallow trays beat deep piles that bruise the optimistic bottom layer.
+Rain splits thin skins -- pick before monsoon weeks if weather apps cooperate.

 Good Neighbors